Western Connecticut State University

 Macricostas School of Arts & Sciences

-Salary & Benefits: The salary range is $59,668 - $80,030 and is commensurate with experience.
-WCSU offers a comprehensive benefits package.
+Salary & Benefits: The salary range is $59,668 to $80,030, dependent on years of full-time experience.
+In addition to offering a competitive salary commensurate with the candidate's experience, WCSU offers a comprehensive benefits package.
 Additional information on benefits can be found at www.wcsu.edu/hr/benefits/.
-All faculty in the Connecticut State University system are represented by the American Association of University Professors (AAUP).
+There are grant opportunities to support research and conference attendance.
+Faculty members are protected by a strong union as part of the American Association of University Professors (AAUP).

-Application Process: Interested applicants must submit a cover letter (outlining area(s) and region(s) of specialization, and detailing other qualifications); a curriculum vitae; a writing sample reflecting current research interests; a statement of teaching philosophy; and contact information for at least three (3) professional references to firstname.lastname@example.org.
-In the email subject line, reference Search #700-524.
+Application Process: Interested applicants must submit a letter of application outlining interest in and qualifications for the position; areas of teaching expertise and experience; areas of service and/or leadership; research interests; a statement of teaching philosophy; a current curriculum vita; and the names and contact information for at least three (3) professional references who can comment on the applicant's teaching, scholarship, and/or service/leadership to email@example.com.
+Finalists will be asked to submit examples of their writing.
+In the Email Subject Line Reference Search #700-710.
 All materials should be submitted as PDF files.
-Only candidates who advance in the selection process will be required to submit letters of reference and a summary of teaching evaluations.
-Applications must be received by Thursday, March 29, 2018.
+Applications must be received by April 1, 2018.
 Late applications will not be accepted.

 State and Federal requirements expect that organizations with 100 or more employees invite applicants to self-identify gender and race.
 We kindly request all applicants to complete the Affirmative Action Data Questionnaire and to please return the completed form to Ms. Keisha Stokes in the WCSU Office of Diversity and Equity at firstname.lastname@example.org.
 Completion of this data will not affect your opportunity for employment, or terms or conditions of employment.
 This form will be used for reporting purposes only and will be kept separate from all search records and only accessed by the Office of Diversity and Equity.
 The Affirmative Action Data Questionnaire can be found on the following link: http://wcsu.edu/hr/employment/AA_Data_Questionnaire_FillableForm.pdf.